 If you’re designing a speaker system, make sure to check out these two guides that you can download for free.
-First, the Speaker Specifications Guide that I’ve created to help you understand the most important technical specifications to consider when choosing speakers.
+First, the Speaker Specifications Guide that will help you understand the most important technical specifications to consider when choosing speakers.
 Plus, the Speaker Placement Guide with diagrams for speaker placement in stereo, 5.1, and 7.1 formats.

 Choosing the Right Speaker Cable

 You’ve probably noticed that speaker wire is available in a vast range of prices.
 You can buy a 500-foot reel of speaker wire for less than $30.
 Alternatively, you can choose to buy a pair of 10-foot speaker cables for $1400!
 What a bargain!
 Please, don’t buy $1400 speaker cables.
 But how much should you spend?

 Let’s take a look at what makes a good speaker cable and the different types available for different applications.